-1 Demerit Late for class (up to 4 minutes)

-Failure to return required school documents within five (5) school days

-Minor misconduct in class

-Unprepared for class

-Missing ID and MRVTHS breakaway lanyard - Not wearing ID and MRVTHS breakaway

-lanyard around neck

-2 Demerits Vulgarity/inappropriate language

-Minor safety violations

-Teacher referral to Dean of Students

-Late for class (4-10 minutes)

-Leaving class without permission

-Not in assigned area

-Horseplay

-b.
+1 Demerit Late for class (up to 4 minutes),4th and subsequent times (1) day in-house suspension Failure to return required school documents within five (5) school days Minor misconduct in class Unprepared for class Missing ID and MRVTHS breakaway lanyard - Not wearing ID and MRVTHS breakaway lanyard around neck 2 Demerits Vulgarity/inappropriate language Minor safety violations Teacher referral to Dean of Students Late for class (4-10 minutes), 4th and subsequent times (1) day in-house suspension Leaving class without permission Not in assigned area Horseplay b.
 As demerits accumulate, the following will occur:

 8 Demerits Letter to parents/guardians that includes copy of the student's disciplinary report and the assignment of one office detention.
-15 Demerits One (1) assigned Extended Detention.
+15 Demerits One (1) assigned.
+Office detention.
 A letter to parent/guardian of record that includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the School Counselor.
+20 Demerits One (1) assigned Extended detention.
+A letter to parent/guardian of record that includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the School Counselor.
 25 Demerits One (1) school day In-House Suspension.
 A letter to parent/guardian of record that includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the School Counselor.
 35 Demerits Two (2) school days In-House Suspension.
 A letter to parent/guardian of record that includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the School Counselor.
 45 Demerits Three (3) school days In-House Suspension.
 A letter to parent/guardian of record that includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the School Counselor.

-55 Demerits Five (5) to ten (10) school days which may be in-house or out-of-school, a letter to parent/guardian of record which includes copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the School Counselor.
+55 Demerits Five (5) to ten (10) school days which may be in-house or out-of-school, a letter to parent/guardian of record which includes a copy of the student's disciplinary report, a meeting with the Dean of Students, and possible referral to the School Counselor.